Peter Vale

 Peter Vale is a senior research fellow at the Centre for the Advancement of Scholarship at the University of Pretoria, South Africa, and the Nelson Mandela Professor of Politics Emeritus at Rhodes University, South Africa.
-He is also an honorary professor at the Africa Earth Observatory Network (AEON) of which he was a founding member.
-Notably, Vale was the founding director of the Johannesburg Institute for Advanced Study (JIAS) and acting vice-rector for academic affairs and deputy vice-chancellor of the University of the Western Cape, South Africa.
+He is also an honorary professor at the Africa Earth Observatory Network (AEON), Nelson Mandela University, of which he was a founding member.
+Vale enjoys professorships at the University of the Free State and the Federal University of Santa Maria in Brazil.
+Notably, he was the founding director of the Johannesburg Institute for Advanced Study (JIAS) and acting vice-rector for academic affairs and deputy vice-chancellor of the University of the Western Cape, South Africa.
+He has also received an honoury doctorate in the Humanities from the University of the Free State, South Africa.

 Early life and education

-Born in Duiwelskloof (now Modjadjiskloof), he matriculated from Capricorn High School in 1965 (where he was Headboy) and went on to read for a Bachelor of Arts and thereafter an honours degree in international relations at the University of the Witwatersrand (Wits), Johannesburg - graduating in 1973.
-Vale then completed his Master of Arts in comparative politics at Leicester University, United Kingdom, in 1977 and took a PhD from the same institution in 1981.
+Born in Duiwelskloof (now Modjadjiskloof), he matriculated from Capricorn High School in 1965 and went on to read for a Bachelor of Arts and thereafter an honours degree in international relations at the University of the Witwatersrand (Wits), South Africa.
+Vale then completed his Master of Arts in comparative politics at Leicester University, United Kingdom, and took a PhD from the same institution in 1981.

 Career

 Vale started his career as a financial journalist in 1971; whereafter, he moved into academia and served as the assistant director of the South African Institute of International Affairs (SAIIA).
 He then went on to work as a research fellow at the International Institute for Strategic Studies in the United Kingdom and, later, took up a lectureship in the Department of International Relations at Wits.
 In 1981 Vale returned to SAIIA as the director of research.
 In 1983, he was appointed as the director of the Institute for Social and Economic Research at Rhodes University and, later, the Centre for Southern African Studies at the University of the Western Cape (UWC) which he founded.
 Vale served as the acting vice-rector for academic affairs and deputy vice-chancellor at UWC between 1999 and 2001.
 He, thereafter, became a senior professor in the School of Government at UWC, before returning to Rhodes University as the Nelson Mandela Chair of Politics.

-Vale chaired the Academy Advisory Board of The Stellenbosch Institute for Advanced Study (STIAS) between 2011 and 2016, and the ASSAf Standing Committee on the Humanities.
+Vale chaired the Academy Advisory Board of the Stellenbosch Institute for Advanced Study (STIAS) between 2011 and 2016, and the ASSAf Standing Committee on the Humanities.
 Between 2008 and 2011, he co-chaired (with Jonathan Jansen) the first inquiry into the "state" of the Humanities in South Africa for the Academy of Science of South Africa (ASSAf).

 Among visiting appointments, he has been UNESCO Professor of African Studies at Utrecht University, the Netherlands; a Fellow at the International Centre for Advanced Studies, New York University; and professor of politics, Macquarie University, Sydney, Australia.
 Vale has been a visiting professor at the University of Bergen, Norway, too.